OpenBB-finance/pywry/README.md

 # PyWry Web Viewer

 Easily create HTML webviewers in python utilizing the [wry](https://github.com/tauri-apps/wry) library.
+Unlike many HTML viewers that exist for Python - Pywry allows you to run javacsript.
+PyWry is also a ~2mb footprint for Mac and Windows - Linux will require a few more libraries which are listed below.

 Please note: this library is currently in early alpha and is NOT ready for production use.

 ## Installation